We also have a weekly Evening Communion service over Zoom, Thursdays at 8pm.

 Sunday services are the cornerstone of our week at Metropolitan United Church.
-We offer a small communion service in our chapel at 9:00 a.m., followed by Worship at 11 a.m., which includes a sermon, beautiful choral music and an opportunity for coffee and conversation following the service.
+During regular periods, we offer a small communion service in our chapel at 9:00 a.m., followed by Worship at 11 a.m., which includes a sermon, beautiful choral music and an opportunity for coffee and conversation following the service.
 For first-time visitors, we recommend the 11:00 a.m. service, as it will give you a sense of what we are about.

 All are welcome

-Regardless of faith, gender, sexual orientation, ability, native language, or age, you are welcome at Met.
+Inclusive of faith, gender, sexual orientation, ability, native language, or age - all are welcome at Met.
 You will be greeted warmly, treated with dignity, and your privacy will be respected.
 We will be glad you came and will hope to leave you with some spiritual sustenance.
 Children are welcome as well.

 What to expect

 When you enter the church, a church volunteer will greet you and provide an “order of service,” a play-by-play of everything that will happen during the service.
 Words and phrases in boldface type are usually spoken by the entire congregation in unison.
 These are called “responses.”
 You are welcome to sit wherever you wish and participate to whatever degree is comfortable for you.